 Adequate safeguards must be implemented to enable the transfer of personal data outside of the EEA or the U.K., in particular to the U.S., in compliance with European and U.K. data protection laws.
 On June 4, 2021, the European Commission (EC) issued new forms of standard contractual clauses for data transfers from controllers or processors in the EEA (or otherwise subject to the EU GDPR) to controllers or processors established outside the EEA (and not subject to the EU GDPR).
 The new standard contractual clauses replace the standard contractual clauses that were adopted previously under the Data Protection Directive.
 The U.K. is not subject to the EC's new standard contractual clauses but has published its own standard clauses, which enable transfers from the U.K. We may be required to implement these new safeguards when conducting restricted data transfers under the GDPR and doing so will require significant effort and cost.
-On June 28, 2021, the European Commission announced a decision of "adequacy" concluding that the U.K. ensures an equivalent level of data protection to the GDPR, which provides some relief regarding the legality of continued personal data flows from the EEA, to the U.K. Some uncertainty remains, however, as this adequacy determination must be renewed after four years and may be modified or revoked in the interim.
-The U.K. Government has confirmed that transfers from the U.K. to the EEA may continue to flow freely.
+On June 28, 2021, the European Commission announced a decision of "adequacy" concluding that the U.K. ensures an equivalent level of data protection to the GDPR, which provides some relief regarding the legality of continued personal data flows from the EEA, to the U.K. Government has confirmed that transfers from the U.K. to the EEA may continue to flow freely.
 Changes with respect to any of these matters may lead to additional costs and increase our overall risk exposure.